9th Floor, 82 Elizabeth Street

 4. Safeguard integrity in financial reporting

 Auditors of the Company may be nominated by shareholders.
-There are no other procedures in place at present.
-There is no formal audit committee, as the majority of Directors are involved in performing the functions of an audit committee and reviewing the adequacy of existing audit arrangements.
+Due to its size, the Board has not established an audit committee, with all directors being involved in performing the functions of an audit committee and reviewing the adequacy of existing audit arrangements.

 5. Make timely and balanced disclosure

-The Board, through its continuous disclosure policy, the maintenance of a web site, and the holding of General Meetings, where shareholders are encouraged to participate, seeks to keep shareholders fully informed of significant developments in an efficient and timely manner.
+The Board, through its continuous disclosure policy and the holding of General Meetings, where shareholders are encouraged to participate, seeks to keep shareholders fully informed of significant developments in an efficient and timely manner.
 The Company aims to provide relevant and timely information to its shareholders and the broader investment community in accordance with its continuous disclosure obligations under the ASX Listing Rules.

-The Board has established policies and procedures to ensure compliance with ASX Listing Rules disclosure requirements and accountability at Director and management level for that compliance.
-The Board believes that the formalisation of these policies and procedures in a written form per best practice recommendation 5.1 is not necessary as the Board is satisfied that all Board members are acutely aware of the importance of making timely and balanced disclosure.
+The Board has established policies and procedures to ensure compliance with ASX Listing Rules disclosure requirements and accountability.
+The Board believes that the formalisation of these policies and procedures in a written form per best practice recommendation 5.1 is not necessary as the Board is satisfied that all Board members are aware of the importance of making timely and balanced disclosure.

 The Chairman and/or the Company Secretary have been nominated as the persons responsible for communications with the ASX.
 This role includes responsibility for ensuring compliance with the continuous disclosure requirements in the ASX Listing Rules and overseeing and co-ordinating information disclosure to the ASX and the public.